We received inquiry and someone will shortly be in contact with you.

 The Temple of Karnak is the largest ancient religious site known anywhere in the world, No site in Egypt is more impressive than Karnak.
 It is the largest temple complex ever built by man.
 It represents the combined achievement of many generations of ancient builders and Pharaohs.
 The Temple of Karnak is actually three main temples situated on 247 acres of land.

-13:00 Lunch in Local restaurant in the west bank
+13:00 Lunch in Local restaurant on the west bank

 At 14:00- The valley of the Kings

-The Valley of the Kings The final resting place of Egypt’s rulers from the 18th to the 20th dynasty, it is home to tombs including the great Pharaoh Ramses II and boy Pharaoh Tutankhamen.
+►The Valley of the Kings: Egypt's rulers' final resting placers from the 18th to the 20th dynasty is home to tom, bs including the great Pharaoh Ramses II and boy Pharaoh Tutankhamen.
 The tombs were well stocked with all the material goods a ruler might need in the next world.
 Most of the decoration inside the tombs still well preserved.
 If you wish to visit the Tomb of The young Pharaoh Tutankhamon.
 It costs 200 Egyptians Pounds Extra

 16:00 the Colossi Of Memnon